Moderation is a tricky business. Why?

 - Do you think they’ll work well as part of your existing team?
 While debate in the mod forum is healthy, personality clashes can cause unfortunate gridlocks and prevent you from getting anything done.

-Hopefully a few of these points (along with my trademark pessimism about the process) will help you recruit the right sort of people to help you grow and nurture your community.
-How to manage them once they’re established though?
-Well, it seems like I could spin that into an article on its own.
-Until next time...
+Hopefully a few of these pointers will help you recruit the right sort of people to help you grow and nurture your community.